 So I thought I understood what Annie was saying when she said my ankles were still in the trauma.
 I wriggled my way onto the table, and as expected, Annie began to massage them.
 It felt unbelievably good.
 Any human touch did — I had not been touched by another person in a very long time.
 And as I lay there, thinking this physical therapy would be a happy respite from the rest of my life, Annie started asking me more questions about what my year had been like, the year of my husband’s illness and death.
-I told her a little, trying to keep up a firewall between my physical therapist, which was all about me and my body, and the year I would rather forget.
+I told her a little, trying to keep up a wall between us.
+Our relationship was all about me and my body — not the year I would rather forget.

 Muscle memory is one thing.
 My body revealing some deeply-buried truth is an entirely different layer of connection I wasn’t sure I believed.
 But then I remembered how, many years earlier, I went for an acupuncture session to see if I could get some allergies under control before I tried to get pregnant.
 My first session was an intake, and the acupuncturist, after listening to my history, had me hop up on the table and lie on my stomach so that she could needle my back for a “toxin release.”
 She assured me that my body would respond, and left me lying for 20 minutes with a number of needles in my back and along the sides of my body.